terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/ArchitectureInDetail/MessageManagement.txt

 --------------------------------------------------------------------------------

 | A message consists of fixed text displayed on screens or reports, or dynamic text displayed depending on screen operations performed by user.
-| It is recommended to define a message in as much details as possible.
+| It is also recommended to define a error message in as much details as possible.
 \
     .. warning::
        In following cases, there is a risk of inability to identify error cause during the production phase or during the testing just before entering into production phase (however, such risks may not surface during the development phase).